MariaMengozzi/pc-2022/Activity-04/notes.md

 /* Initial beliefs and rules */

-//doing that i'm tolding that my goal depends on the language. note that I have updated the plan
+//doing that i'm tolding that my goal depends on the language. note that I have updated the plan adding the context

 *language*(*ita*).